jflater/incubation_manuscript/README.md

 1. Differences in community structure as measured by:
     1. Microbial soil health measurements: Diversity, Richness
         A. Dissimilarity measures (uni-frac + NMDS)
         B. Most abundant species

-    -   Nutrient soil health measurements
-    -   When and how are these differences most pronounced?
-    -   early and late time points
-    -   who is always there - core analysis
+    2. Nutrient soil health measurements A. When and how are these differences most pronounced?
+B. early and late time points C. who is always there - core analysis

     -   early and late responders do these correlate to chemical data? are there env conditions that describe the response? constrained CCA Where do these responders originate?
 Do they persist?